-What about his braised fennel: crunchy fennel slices braised in white wine… This is a great vegetable side dish for all kinds of beef, fish, pork or chicken dishes.
+What about this braised fennel for today: crunchy fennel braised slices in white wine… This is such a great vegetable side dish for all kinds of beef, fish, pork or chicken dishes.
 Eat your greens!

-Braised fennel, this one has been on my long recipes shortlist for some time.
+Braised fennel, this one has been on my long recipes shortlist for some time now.

-I think I mentioned it before but fennel is probably my most favorite vegetable (apart from good-quality tomatoes meaning Belgian tomatoes are a big no no).
+I think that I mentioned it before here on my blog but fennel is probably my most favorite vegetable (apart from good-quality tomatoes meaning Belgian tomatoes are a big no no).

 God, how I used to hate fennel when I was little!